r001/airsign/README.md

 ## Usage

 1. On **connected** do whatever transaction with `parity` and wait for the signer to come up. **Do not sign the transaction on connedted!** The whole point of doing airsign is to avoid disposing your passwords on the **connected**.
 2. On **connected** run `airdrop`.
-This will read the transaction and create a qr code from it on the command line.
+This will read the transaction and create a QR code from it on the command line.
 3. On **sealed** run `airsign` and read the QR code generated in (2.).
-You will see that reading wass successful when the transaction is written on the screen.
+You will see that reading was successful when the transaction is written on the screen.
 This will pop a signer window on parity (if the account is not unlocked), enter your password on **sealed**.
-Once done, a qr code will be generated on the command line ontaining the signed raw transaction.
+Once done, a QR code will be generated on the command line containing the signed raw transaction.
 4. On **connected** read the QR code generated in (3.) by executing `airpublish`, this will send your transaction on the chain.
 The command will return the transaction hash of the mined transaction.

 Note 1: Please allow enough time for the transaction to be mined.
 It can take several miutes.
 It is perfectly safe to publish transaction data.

-Note 2: If the (4.) was interrupted you can start it over until the transaction is mined.
+Note 2: If (4.) was interrupted you can start it over until the transaction is mined.

 ## Authors

-* **Robert Horvath** - *Initial work* - [PurpleBooth](https://github.com/r001)
+* **Robert Horvath** - *Initial work* - [airsign](https://github.com/r001/airsign)

 ## License